pizthewiz/Cinder-EDSDK/README.md

 - Unarchive
 - Move the _EDSDK_ folder into _Cinder-EDSDK/lib_

-Cinder-EDSDK has only been tested with the dev branch of the [Cinder repository](https://github.com/Cinder/Cinder) on OS X 10..19 with EDSDK 2.13.2.
-The application target must be built i386, Canon's libraries are not yet built x86_64.
+Cinder-EDSDK has only been tested with the dev branch of the [Cinder repository](https://github.com/Cinder/Cinder) on OS X 10.9.1 with EDSDK 2.13.2.
+Earlier versions of the EDSDK seemed to have strange memory issues, only 2.13.2 or later should be used.
+The application target must be built i386 as the EDSDK provided frameworks are not yet built x86_64.
 Please see the [TODO](TODO.md) for the project status.

 ### GREETZ
 - [Red Paper Heart](http://www.redpaperheart.com)'s [Cinder-CanonSdk](https://github.com/redpaperheart/Cinder-CanonSdk)